cd223/cd223.github.io/content/posts/build-and-budget/index.md

 {{< /callout >}}

 ### Shifting left ⏪
-So far we have only touched on _optimisations_ once costs are already a problem.
+So far, we have only touched on _optimisations_ once costs are already a problem.
 With greater ownership across teams, we can shift a lot of these concerns "left" earlier in the development cycle, to reduce the size of future problems.
 Not every developer needs to take on large, multi-week optimisation projects to be seen as "owning" costs.

+#### Observability 📊
-Giving teams _visibility_ of what a baseline looks like so they can consider costs is the first step.
-If using a cloud provider, a lot of these primitives are provided out of the box.
+Giving teams _visibility_ of their baseline costs is the first step.
+If using a cloud provider, a lot of these primitives are provided:
-1. **Tagging**: Tag infrastructure by team/project/department.
+1. **Tagging**: Label infrastructure by team/project.
 Regularly monitor Cost Explorer dashboards and schedule reports.
-1. **Alerting**: Set up budgets and anomaly detection, with integrations to the communication/incident management platforms (e.g. Slack -> incident.io).
+1. **Alerting**: Set up budgets and anomaly detection, with integrations to the communication platforms (e.g. Slack & incident.io).
 1. **Dependencies**: Monitor usage metrics for each third-party provider / service / API that has its own pricing model.

 Once observability is in place, let's look at some practical methods that enable cost ownership earlier on in development.